What’s the big picture here?

-Listening to these voices and the accumulated comments from evaluations over recent years, in 2019 Montreat Youth Conference will launch an initiative with three goals:
+Listening to the Small Group voices of accumulated comments from evaluations over recent years, in 2019 Montreat Youth Conference will launch an initiative with three goals:

 - Increase the numbers of trained adults who participate in small groups;

 - Train small group leaders and supporting adults in facilitation skills to promote balance in group participation; and

 - Send those adults back to their congregations with skills that can be used in small groups at home.